tiy-lv-java-2016-11/blogging/README.md

 * Create api versions of all of the endpoints for public consumption

 ## Nightmare Mode
-* Use Travis CI to deploy code to herou automatically
+* Use Travis CI to deploy code to Heroku automatically
 * Convert the front end to use only AJAX and hit the back end api

 ## Resources